-Outcome 4 Possible Outputs Supporting Evidence Provided Council and Proactive engagement in local networking Examples of issues raised partner and working groups/events specifically and any resulting changes in organisations including the Supporting Communities policy/practice/procedure. value the Working Group. strengths of the Examples of evidence community and RVS highlights emerging issues and gathered highlighting the voluntary sector challenges facing the sector to RBC and benefits and impacts the and understand other key partners. sector brings to communities the scale and and to partner agencies. nature of the RVS acts as a credible voice for the challenges faced. sector, gathering and sharing insight and Case studies demonstrating evidence from its member organisations. the forums/networks where RVS represent the sector and how information is shared back to the sector.
+Outcome 4 Possible Outputs Supporting Evidence Provided Council and partner organisations value the Proactive engagement in local networking and working groups/events specifically including the Supporting Communities Working Group.
+Examples of issues raised and any resulting changes in policy/practice/procedure. strengths of the community and voluntary sector and understand the scale and nature of the RVS highlights emerging issues and challenges facing the sector to RBC and other key partners.
+RVS acts as a credible voice for the Examples of evidence gathered highlighting the benefits and impacts the sector brings to communities and to partner agencies. challenges faced. sector, gathering and sharing insight and evidence from its member organisations.
+Case studies demonstrating the forums/networks where RVS represent the sector and how information is shared back to the sector.